 6. Travel-Size Everything

 Yes, steal those free toiletries and save them for your next trip!
 Then have housekeeping give you refills every day for on-site use so you don’t have to bring shampoo and conditioner at all.
 Travel size your toothpaste, your deodorant, your hairbrush, your perfume.
 Travel-size it all.
 Even your make-up.
 You’ll find you can get most of your bathroom items into one or two security-friendly Ziploc bags.

 In today’s day and age, there’s no reason to bring physical books or magazines that take up space; download it on your iPad.
 There’s no reason to bring travel games, or even a notebook.
 Digitize as much as humanly possible because you’ll definitely be bringing your phone or tablet.
 And while you’re at it, consider opting for earbuds over full headphones, just for the week.

 The beauty of certain types of book bags and packs is that you can secure items to the outside of them.
 Some bags, like the Osprey Fairview 55, even have smaller, detachable packs.
 These are great for day trips since you can just unclip them and take them out for a tour.
 They save space and help keep your bag organized.
 I have the Porter 46 shown here.
 It’s a carry-on size and is larger than a standard book bag, but smaller than a full pack.

 If you’re a chronic over-packer, give these ideas a try just once.
 You’ll be surprised (and delighted!) and you’ll save cash on those ridiculous baggage fees.
-Do you have any great space-saving ideas?
+Do you have any great space-saving ideas or packing tips?
 Comment away!
 I look forward to hearing them and adding them to my packing tactics.

 © 2019 Jordan Campbell.
 Some rights reserved.
 Photo credit: Unsplash.com.